Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/Katib.md

 ## <a name='Introduction'></a>**Introduction**

-Currently Katib Hyperparameter tuning (HP) for object detection pipeline is done considering two parameters:
+Currently, Katib Hyperparameter tuning (HP) for object detection pipeline is done considering two parameters:

 * Momentum
 * Decay

-We can change the hyperparameters and the number of hyperparameters to be tuned as per requirement.
+The hyperparameters and the number of hyperparameters to be tuned can be modified as per requirement.

 ## <a name='Procedure'></a>**Custom HP Tuning Procedure**